putman10/pizza-website/README.md

 ## Specs

 1. Collect user info and create receipt and pizza object with name.
-  1. Input = Ryan
+  2. Input = Ryan
-  1. Output = name:Ryan, toppings:, size
+  2. Output = name: Ryan, toppings: size

 1. Show/Hide and change view to allow the customization of pizza.